CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Before going in to add your work experience, awards or education, you begin your profile with a strong summary statement.
 As far as you know, this is your chance to show your personality, your values and your goals as a future employee.
 But what are your chances of really getting in touch with the right people that are going to give you an opportunity in person?
 I know that when I was focusing on getting my LinkedIn profile to an "expert level" I thought recruiters were going to find me left and right.

 Building connections takes time, sure, but I didn’t realize how unconnected I really was with recruiters.
 Sending "Inmail" messages is the most direct way to gain someone’s attention, but unless you have unlimited funds, you are only privy to a handful of those messages let alone hoping you send them to the right people.
-Otherwise you just wasted them.
+Otherwise, you just wasted them.
 Oops!
 I don’t know about you, but I couldn’t afford LinkedIn’s premium product.
 Putting cost aside, you are essentially sending messages to people you don’t really know and that is always a risk, even if it is housed within a platform like LinkedIn.

 You have the added bonus of including a personal message whenever you decide to connect with someone, and likewise, people have the option to connect with you as well.
 However, while you may aim to keep everyone in your professional network, in fact, professional, you may come across friends and colleagues that you are friends with on Facebook and add them.

 Their tag line is "the world’s largest professional network" and essentially what most people have come to see LinkedIn as is "Facebook for Professionals."
-This is not to say good connections cannot be made, but more and more people that are seriously looking for jobs are using other softwares and niche companies to make a strong impact because they view linkedIn as a digital rolodex with too many people attached to it and no real opportunities coming from it.
+This is not to say good connections cannot be made, but more and more people that are seriously looking for jobs are using other software and niche companies to make a strong impact because they view LinkedIn as a digital Rolodex with too many people attached to it and no real opportunities coming from it.
 With over 400 million members and not a real way to connect with them for actual interviews, it’s hard to stick out in a good way.

 The biggest issue with LinkedIn’s network is that there is no place for companies to test and evaluate the skill-sets that you have.
 You can learn about companies and make passive connections that may (and there is a small chance) lead to a real interview, but there is outlet for connecting with the people that will be hiring you in real time.
 If you want to pursue a career in SEO or become a software engineer for a company like Google - chances are you will have to demonstrate what you know.
 Recruiters are finding that they can save more money and increase the happiness level of their employees if they hire right the first time.
 Part of what that means is being able to work on projects and/or overcoming challenges that will show the department that is hiring you are someone who not only talks the talk - but walks the walk as well!